 program development consulting firm in Madison, Wisconsin.
 He can be

-contacted via the e-mail at firstname.lastname@example.org
+contacted via the e-mail at firstname.lastname@example.org or via telephone at

 The opinions expressed herein or statements made in the above column are solely those of the author, & do not necessarily reflect the views of Wisconsin Technology Network, LLC.
 (WTN).
 WTN, LLC accepts no legal liability or responsibility for any claims made or opinions expressed herein.